 Safety of Vaginal Steaming

-Although the study conducted by the researchers in the Angeles University Foundation Medical Center seems to prove the effectiveness of guava leaves for wounds, please be reminded that there are still safety concerns.
+Although the study by the researchers in the Angeles University Foundation Medical Center seems to prove the effectiveness of guava leaves for wounds, there are still some safety concerns.

 For instance, a 62-year old woman from Canada suffered second-degree burns after trying vaginal steaming.
 She stated that she had vaginal prolapse, a condition wherein the bowel, bladder, and uterus protrudes from the vagina.
 She tried the hot steam remedy to help with the condition.